Skip to main content

 @register_passable("trivial")

 Most types that use @register_passable are just "bags of bits," which we call "trivial" types.
-These trivial types are simple and should be copied, moved, and destroyed without any custom constructors or a destructor.
-For these types, you can add the "trivial" argument, and Mojo synthesizes all the lifecycle methods as appropriate for a trivial register-passable type:
+These trivial types are simple and should be copied, moved, and destroyed without any custom copy or move constructors, or a destructor.
+For these types, you can add the "trivial" argument, and Mojo synthesizes all the lifecycle methods except for the constructor:

 @register_passable("trivial")